Many people are under the false belief that shipping containers are bulletproof and rustproof.

 Location Rust Prevention

-As previously mentioned “areas that have salt laden air, high rainfall, humidity, or persistent fog” don’t make ideal locations for shipping container homes.
+As previously mentioned, areas that have salt laden air, high rainfall, humidity, or persistent fog don’t make ideal locations for shipping container buildings.

-So you can prevent a lot of rust from building on your containers just by selecting the right location to build in.
+So, you can prevent a lot of rust on your containers just by selecting the right location and climate.

 Shipping Container Rust Treatment

-Most of the time sandblasting and completely refurbishing the container is excessive.
+Thankfully, much of the time, sandblasting and completely refurbishing the container is excessive.

-Whilst shipping containers are made from Cor-ten steel, they aren’t corrosion/rust proof.
+While shipping containers are made from Cor-ten steel, they are not corrosion or rustproof.

-Cor-ten steel only restricts the rate at which the rust can form at.
+Cor-ten steel only slows the rate of rust developing.

 The best way to maintain your shipping containers is to prevent rust from forming on your containers in the first place.

-This can be largely achieved through maintenance and regular checks.
+This can be largely achieved through maintenance and regular inspection.